Image without description

 They create the conditions for alignment that would not otherwise exist.

-The failure mode is that alignment becomes the destination rather than the means — progress slows while agreement improves.
+The failure mode is when alignment becomes the destination instead of the means.
+Progress slows while agreement improves.
 The capability itself is foundational: architectures that are technically correct but politically orphaned do not get built.

 Plotting the stances

 The Competing Values Framework plots these orientations across two dimensions: flexibility versus control and internal versus external focus.
-Each stance occupies a distinct quadrant — and the quadrant helps explain the behaviour.
+Each stance occupies a distinct quadrant which helps explain the behaviour.

 CVF QuadrantOrientationArchetype